-Pursuant to applicable law, Edgerton Public Schools gives notice to parents/guardians of students currently in attendance in the school district, and eligible students currently in attendance in the school district, of their rights regarding "directory information."
+Pursuant to applicable law, 581 gives notice to parents/guardians of students currently in attendance in the school district, and eligible students currently in attendance in the school district, of their rights regarding "directory information."
 "Directory information" means information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.

-"Directory information" includes the following information relating to a student: the student's name; photograph; date and place of birth; major field of study; dates of attendance; grade level; enrollment status; participation in officially recognized activities and sports; weight and height of members of athletic teams; degrees, honors, and awards received; the most recent educational agency or institution attended by the student; and other similar information.
-"Directory information" also includes the name, address, and telephone number of the student's parent(s).
-"Directory information" does not include a student's social security number or a student's identification number (ID) if the ID may be used to access education records without use of one or more factors that authenticate the student's identify such as a personal identification number, password, or other factor known or possessed only by the authorized user.
-It also does not include identifying information on a student's religion, race, color, social position, or nationality.
+Under federal law, "directory information" means information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
+It includes the student's name; address; telephone listing; electronic mail address; photograph; date and place of birth; major field of study; dates of attendance; grade level; enrollment status (i.e., full-time or part-time); participation in officially recognized activities and sports; weight and height of members of athletic teams; degrees, honors and awards received; and the most recent educational agency or institution attended.
+It also includes the name, address, and telephone number of the student's parent(s).
+Directory information does not include:

+- a. a student's social security number; - b. a student's identification number (ID), user ID, or other unique personal identifier used by a student for purposes of accessing or communicating in electronic systems if the identifier may be used to access education records without use of one or more factors that authenticate the student's identity such as a personal identification number (PIN), password, or other factor known or possessed only by the authorized user; - c. a student ID or other unique personal identifier that is displayed on a student ID badge if the identifier can be used to gain access to educational records when used in conjunction with one or more factors that authenticate the student's identity, such as a PIN, password, or other factor known or possessed only by the student; - d. personally identifiable data which references religion, race, color, social position, or nationality; or - e. data collected from nonpublic school students, other than those who receive shared time educational services, unless written consent is given by the student's parent or quardian.